Azure/azure-docs-sdk-java/docs-ref-services/legacy/iot.md

 manager: douge
 ms.date: 07/20/2017
 ms.topic: reference
-ms.technology: azure
 ms.devlang: java
 ms.service: iot-hub
 ---

 # Azure IoT libraries for Java

-Connect, monitor, and control Internet of Things assets with [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/iot-hub-what-is-iot-hub).
+Connect, monitor, and control Internet of Things assets with [Azure IoT Hub](/azure/iot-hub/iot-hub-what-is-iot-hub).

 To get started with Azure IoT Hub, see [Connect your device to your IoT hub using Java](/azure/iot-hub/iot-hub-java-java-getstarted).